 All decision makers and advisors to decision makers are required to complete a biennial training and provide the Project Sunlight Coordinator with a copy of their training certification form (docx).

-Please contact Steve Smith, x4027, with any questions.
+Please contact the Purchasing Office, x4500, with any questions.

 - If an item is available through a NYS Contract, please include the contract number on the purchase requisition.
 Most contract numbers begin with "PC," "PS" or "PT" and are followed by a five-digit number.

 - Written price quotes should be obtained whenever possible.
 You must have at least three (3) written quotes if your order totals $10,000 or more.

 - The Purchasing Office has the final determination of vendor.
 Preferred source, NYS Contract and MWBE vendors should be utilized as required by law and regulation.

 - Departments must contact the Purchasing Office for assistance with finalizing any contract or agreement that obligates SUNY Delhi.